kaytiii/pycomsort/README.md

 ### PycomSort is a simple python-based dicom sorting tool which sorts dicoms by sequence.
 <br>
-It has not been extensively tested and continues to undergo refinement.
+Developed in Python 3.
+Not been extensively tested and continues to undergo refinement.
 <br>
 <br>